Pachuco: La Pachuca

 The "Pachuca," the female counterpart of the Pachuco, had an aesthetic sensibility as strong as the male zoot suiter.
 The Pachuca's hairstyle tended to be a high "coif" or bouffant, with the hair put up in some way (a more pronounced version of the typical hair style of the time) by ratting their hair or affixing hair rats.
 Their makeup was heavy, particularly using a red colored lipstick.
 The preferred colors of clothing were black and gray.
 Some pachucas wore the traditionally male zoot suit, albeit with modifications to fit the female form.
 Sometimes, she donned the standard heavy gold pocket chain.
 Another variation involved a sweater or coat - often a variant on the male zoot-suit finger-tip jacket - over knee-length skirts, plus fishnet stockings or bobby socks and platform shoes.
-Extravagant dresses were and are also common among pachucas.
-Like the entire culture, the fashion aesthetic revolved around the concept of "see and be seen."